-For information relating to Research Tools and Instruments Grants specific to Subatomic Physics please refer to the program description.
+For information relating to Research Tools and Instruments Grants specific to Subatomic Physics please refer to the Subatomic Physics Research Tools and Instruments Grants Program.

 Note: Your institution will have an earlier deadline for submission of the application to the research grants office.
 Contact your research grants office for that deadline.